Unexpected errors from table-valued functions

-So to get around the initial error, they do something like this, hard-coding the database_id:
+To get around the syntax error, they do something like this, hard-coding the database_id:

 SELECT * FROM sys.dm_db_index_physical_stats ( 1, OBJECT_ID('sys.objects'), NULL, NULL, NULL );

-Of course, this is a compatibility level issue.
-The database is set to 80 (SQL Server 2000) compatibility level.
+The database where this error happens is set to 80 (SQL Server 2000) compatibility level.
 A lot of folks who discover this jump to the conclusion that either: